-The HSE launched a 2017 Student Paramedic Recruitment Campaign which was run in order to create a national supplementary panel for Student Paramedics.
+The HSE's latest recruitment campaign was launched in 2017 and was run in order to create a national supplementary panel for Student Paramedics.

-Applications could only be made on the HSE website here.
+Applications could only be made on the HSE website.
 The deadline for applications was September 7th @ 3.00pm.

-The recruitment process has several stages.
-Having successfully completed Stage 1 (the initial application, by the deadline of September 7th, 2017) successful candidates were invited to undertake a Verbal Evaluation and an Analytical Reasoning Test (in person in Dublin). *In order to sit the aptitude test, you must present your full C1 diving license beforehand.
+The recruitment process had several stages.
+Having successfully completed Stage 1 (the initial application, by the deadline of September 7th, 2017) successful candidates were invited to undertake a Verbal Evaluation and an Analytical Reasoning Test (in person in Dublin).
+Those who were successful at the aptitude test stage were invited to a structured interview.

-· Stage 1 – Application Form on HSE website here (deadline was September 7th, 2017)
+Application Form on HSE website here (deadline was September 7th, 2017

-· Stage 2 – Verbal Evaluation and Analytical Reasoning Testing (tests are taken in person in Dublin)
+Verbal Evaluation and Analytical Reasoning Testing (supervised tests are taken in Dublin)

 Career Services – The Entrance Exam Experts run renowned preparation courses to help candidates who are serious about passing the selection process.
-Our preparation courses have helped hundreds of candidates to successfully join the HSE as Paramedics, EMTs and Intermediate Care Operatives.
+Our preparation courses have helped hundreds of candidates to successfully join the HSE as Paramedics.
 Our one of a kind online paramedic aptitude test preparation course is now available to book.

 This course includes tuition on the aptitude tests and the interview (Stage 2 & 4):

-Candidates that are successful in the recruitment competition are placed onto a panel and the HSE uses this panel to recruit new student paramedics as the positions become available.
-When the panel becomes exhausted, then the HSE run another recruitment competition.
+Candidates that are successful in the recruitment competition are placed on a panel and the HSE uses this panel to recruit new student paramedics as the positions become available.
+When the panel becomes exhausted, then the HSE-run another recruitment competition.